 Offer flexible premium payment options while also tying the cash value to subaccounts that can invest in the stock and bond markets.
 These policies offer the potential for greater cash value growth but also carry additional risk and can lead to increased future premiums due.

 All permanent policies share a distinct benefit over term life insurance: they can stay active for a much longer timeframe than most term life policies as they do not expire at the completion of a given term.
 They can also act as an asset as you typically can have access to the cash value inside these policies.

 Talk to an Expert

 The financial decisions you make today can affect your loved ones for many years to come.
-To find out more about creating wealth and securing a financial future for your family, contact Overland and Shanahan Wealth Advisors today.
+To find out more about creating wealth and securing a financial future for your family, contact Overland & Shanahan Wealth Advisors today.
 Our advisors offer personalized guidance through the ins and outs of investing, retirement, life insurance and more.
 Let us help you determine the best ways to save now for enjoying peace of mind later.
-Call Overland and Shanahan at (858) 792-7027 today and schedule your consultation!
+Call Overland & Shanahan at (858) 792-7027 today and schedule your consultation!